Geng Zhongming: Under Ming service

 Geng Zhongming was described by historians as a tall, dark-complexioned man known for his bravery and resourcefulness.
 He had first served under the Ming warlord Mao Wenlong near the border of Joseon Korea.
 When Mao was executed for disobedience by Yuan Chonghuan in 1629, Geng and other military leaders such as Kong Youde refused to serve Yuan.
-With their troops, they fled by boat from the Liaodong Peninsula to Dengzhou (登州) in Shandong.
+With their troops, they fled by boat from the Liaodong Peninsula to Dengzhou (登州, which aministrative seat is in today's Penglai, Yantai) in Shandong.
 There, Geng was hired by Shandong governor Sun Yuanhua and allowed to join the Dengzhou garrison, where Sun was casting European-style cannons with the help of Portuguese soldiers.
 Sun gave Geng and Kong some training in the use of Portuguese artillery.
 In February 1632, Kong and Geng mutinied at Wuqiao, took over Dengzhou, established a rebel regime in the city (Kong was named "king"), and attempted to seize other towns in eastern Shandong, but were eventually driven out by a Ming relief force.
 In May 1633, they crossed the Bohai Gulf back to Liaodong and surrendered to Hong Taiji (1592–1643), the Jurchen Khan and future emperor of the Qing dynasty.